qilingframework/qiling.io/source/_posts/intro.md

 Common techniques used to perform analysis such as full system emulation, user-mode emulation, binary instrumentation, disassembler and sandboxing are just barely sufficient.
 These tools are either serving single type operating system or works on one CPU architecture.
 Also, these tools need to be used separately, streamlining information or cross referencing data is almost impossible.
 These are the reasons why reverse engineering is never an easy task.

 ---
-<h1>Who Uses Qiling Framework</h1>
+### Who Uses Qiling Framework
-- Security Researchers
+#### Security Researchers
 - Using Qiling For IoT, malware, UEFI and MBR research
 - Building new tools on top of Qiling Framework such as malware sandbox or fuzzer
-- University Student
+#### University Student
 - University students (including master and PhD), writing their thesis based on adding new features or building new tools on top of Qiling Framework
-- University Lecturer
+#### University Lecturer
 - Teaching students how to build Operating System
 - Easiest way to explain how syscall, CPU or filesystem works

 ---
-<h1>What is Qiling Framework</h1>
+### What is Qiling Framework
 Qiling Framework is not just an emulation platform or a reverse engineering tool.
 It combines binary instrumentation and binary emulation into one single framework, solving the problem that applications do not run in a vacuum and are highly dependent on the OS.
 With vast OS support, Qiling Framework opens up endless possibilities and potential for binary analysis.
 With Qiling Framework, it is able to:

 - Cross platform: Windows, MacOS, Linux, BSD, UEFI, DOS